kaisadilla/judith/.info/spec.md

 ```

 ## Do
 Do is a simple block that executes one.
-While `do` itself doesn't add anything to a program, it can be used to define blocks with modifiers such as `unsafe` or `unchecked`.
-Like other control structures, `do` is an expression and can yield a result.
+It can be used to define blocks with modifiers such as `unsafe` or `unchecked`, or to `yield` a value.

 ```judith
 do